This case study

 Making Metal Shoppable

 Ryerson is one of the largest metal distributors in the US.
-The core problem wasn't traffic or brand recognition — it was the products.
+The core problem wasn't traffic or brand recognition.
+It was the products.
 Metals have precise attributes varying by fractions of a millimeter across 50+ cuts per page.
 The existing site made comparison nearly impossible.

 User flow analysis